et/clamshell/README.md

     clamshell convert SHELL.env

-which will print the following to standard out:
+which will print the following to standard out (or to a file using the `--shell-out=FILE` flag).

     export DISTCC_HOSTS="localhost red green blue"
     export PATH=~/bin:$PATH